-- A completed, signed HUD-approved certification form.
-The most recent form is HUD-50066.
-This form is available at the housing authority or online at <a href="http://portal.hud.gov/hudportal/HUD?src=/program\offices/administration/hudclips/forms - A statement from a victim service provider, attorney, mental health professional, or medical professional who has helped the victim address incidents of domestic violence, dating violence, sexual assault, or stalking.
+A completed, signed HUD-approved certification form - Certification of Domestic Violence, Dating Violence, Stalking or Sexual Assault.

+A statement from a victim service provider, attorney, mental health professional, or medical professional who has helped the victim address incidents of domestic violence, dating violence, sexual assault, or stalking.
 The professional must state that he or she believes that the incidents of abuse are real.
-Both the victim and the professional must sign the statement under penalty of perjury. - A police or court record, such as a protective order, or administrative record.
+Both the victim and the professional must sign the statement under penalty of perjury.

+A police or court record, such as a protective order, or administrative record.